Pugazhendhi-github/Pugazhendhi-github/README.md

 - 👋 Hi, I’m @Pugazhendhi-github
 - 👀 I’m interested in ...Learn to code
 - 🌱 I’m currently learning ...think innovative
-- 💞️ I’m looking to collaborate...with my teammates
+- 💞️ I’m looking to collaborate...trying to be collaboratively...
 - 📫 How to reach me ...--->pugazhendhim123@gmail.com
 - 😄 Pronouns: ...
-Call me @pugal
+Call me @Pugal
 - ⚡ Fun fact: ...Nothing is Known but inside the code world

 <!---